 This is a color-mixing workshop that will give you a deeper understanding of your paints and pigments.
-We will begin by exploring value (light and dark), saturation (brightness), and transparency.
 Spend the first day delving into your paints, coaxing them into colors and configurations you never dreamed of!
 On the second day we will develop personal color palettes, using harmonies and contrasts that speak to you.
 This is not your mother’s Color Theory class, nor is it about prescribed color schemes that “work.”
 It is about the mechanics of color and pigment.
 Seeing color through this lens will allow you to develop your personal style and express who you are with paint.

 A basic understanding of color relationships and terminology are required for this class.
 Terms you should be familiar with: primary, secondary, tertiary, complementary, analogous, value, saturation.
 If these are all terms you understand, you can take this class.

 Supplies You Need to Bring to Class in addition to materials provided by instructor:

 Paints: bring all your acrylic paints.
 I recommend the following:

 Paper: Smooth printmaking paper, such as Stonehenge (this is what I use), or smooth, hot-press, watercolor paper, cut to 8”x8” or 8”x10” or 10”x10”; about twelve pieces.

 Glazing Medium or Glazing Liquid: this keeps your paints wet longer, and extends (dilutes) them.